MicrosoftDocs/sql-docs/docs/relational-databases/query-processing-architecture-guide.md

 At execution time, the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] determines whether the current system workload and configuration information previously described allow for parallel execution.
 If parallel execution is warranted, the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] determines the optimal number of worker threads and spreads the execution of the parallel plan across those worker threads.
 When a query or index operation starts executing on multiple worker threads for parallel execution, the same number of worker threads is used until the operation is completed.
 The [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] re-examines the optimal number of worker thread decisions every time an execution plan is retrieved from the plan cache.
 For example, one execution of a query can result in the use of a serial plan, a later execution of the same query can result in a parallel plan using three worker threads, and a third execution can result in a parallel plan using four worker threads.

-In a parallel query execution plan, the insert, update, and delete operators are executed serially.
-However, the WHERE clause of an UPDATE or a DELETE statement, or the SELECT part of an INSERT statement may be executed in parallel.
+The update and delete operators in a parallel query execution plan are executed serially, but the WHERE clause of an UPDATE or a DELETE statement may be executed in parallel.
 The actual data changes are then serially applied to the database.

+Up to [!INCLUDE[ssSQL11](../includes/sssql11-md.md)], the insert operator is also executed serially.
+However, the SELECT part of an INSERT statement may be executed in parallel.
+The actual data changes are then serially applied to the database.

+Starting with [!INCLUDE[ssSQL14](../includes/sssql14-md.md)] and database compatibility level 110, the `SELECT … INTO` statement can be executed in parallel.
+Other forms of insert operators work the same way as described for [!INCLUDE[ssSQL11](../includes/sssql11-md.md)].

+Starting with [!INCLUDE[ssSQL15](../includes/sssql15-md.md)] and database compatibility level 130, the `INSERT … SELECT` statement can be executed in parallel when inserting into heaps or clustered columnstore indexes (CCI), and when using the TABLOCK hint.
+Inserts into local temporary tables (identified by the # prefix) and global temporary tables (identified by ## prefixes) are also enabled for parallelism using the TABLOCK hint.

 Static and keyset-driven cursors can be populated by parallel execution plans.
 However, the behavior of dynamic cursors can be provided only by serial execution.
 The Query Optimizer always generates a serial execution plan for a query that is part of a dynamic cursor.